kyegomez/swarms-docs/docs/hiring.md

 ### **Benefits of Joining Swarms**:

-1. **Empower Humanity**: Play an instrumental role in democratizing technology for all.
+1. **Advance Humanity**: Play an instrumental role in democratizing technology for all.
 2. **Financial Prosperity**: Harness a compensation structure that grows with your achievements.
 3. **Flexible Work Environment**: Customize your workspace, schedule, and workstyle.
 4. **Global Network**: Collaborate with some of the brightest minds spanning continents.
 5. **Personal Development**: Regular workshops, courses, and seminars to fuel your growth.
 6. **Health & Wellness**: Comprehensive health benefits and well-being programs.
-7. **Ownership & Equity**: As we grow, so does your stake and impact.
+7. **Ownership & Equity**: As we grow, so does your stake and impact in our organization.
 8. **Retreats & Team Building**: Forge bonds beyond work in exotic locations globally.
 9. **Customer Success Impact**: Directly experience the joy of solving real-world challenges for our users.